 Stewarts Law has extensive experience in conducting cartel litigation as well as negotiating private commercial settlements and is acting for a number of major FTSE 100 and 250 businesses in cases arising from both cartels and abuses of dominance as well as general competition law.
 As such, Stewarts Law is at the forefront of conducting proceedings for and developing commercial solutions on behalf of corporate victims of anti-competitive behaviour.

 Our team is led by Jonathan Sinclair, who has been consistently recognised as an expert in the field of commercial litigation by Chambers and Legal 500 and has specialised in competition litigation since damages claims first began to develop in 1998.
-Scott Campbell also has extensive experience of competition litigation in the EU and has acted for several years in many of the leading cases in this practice area.
 Kate Pollock has rapidly acquired an excellent reputation in competition litigation and represents a number of corporate clients in cartel litigation.
 As such, our team offers a truly integrated approach to its clients' competition recovery strategies.

 If you require immediate assistance please call a switchboard number above, alternatively email the Competition Litigation team providing a phone number and summary of your enquiry and we'll get back to you.